What does it take to honor your boundaries and live from that authentic place inside you? Do you earn the respect you deserve?

 The reason you’ll start resenting them is because you believe they should know better.
 After all, wouldn’t it be nice if people consciously knew they were crossing your boundaries and decided to stop doing it?

 The truth is, they probably don’t know and won’t stop.
 It really is up to you to honor your boundaries and let people know what’s happening inside you.
-Which leads us to the next point.
+This leads me to my next point.

 - When you get a bad feeling, explore that feeling to figure out why you feel bad.